 Interactive proposal maps for feedback on proposal and direct feedback

-A virtual consultation room can add the experience of partaking in a public exhibition, but often a simpler website is fine.
+A virtual consultation room can add the experience of partaking in a public exhibition.

 Explore the PlaceChangers planning toolkit

 Set up powerful map surveys and polls based on the changes that may come up on your estate and prioritise future planning interventions more easily.